jacobzaidi/odata-rest-service/README.md

 ## About ODATA Rest Services

-This project creates an OData REST service that accepts GET requests, in order to retrieve data from XOrders.xml and XCustomers.xml.
+This project uses functional programming techniques to create an OData REST service that accepts GET requests, in order to retrieve data from XOrders.xml and XCustomers.xml.

 ## Instructions for how to develop, use, and test the code.